giga-sec/gigaSec-Tech-Notes/3. Notes/C - Iteratively add nodes of a NEW linked list.md

 ---
 ### NOTE:
 - This function assumes **linked list doesn't have any value to it**.
+- This adds the value to the end of the linked list which is slow!

 ### PARAMETERS:
 `node *head` is the **EMPTY** linked list